 Strategy Five of the plan will be the birthing of Rural Micro Churches.
-A micro church is a small community of believers (between 3-20 people) who meet regularly in a home to study God's Word, establish life-giving relationships, build a sense of community, grow in faith, reach their community, and plant other micro churches.
-The GO Rural Task Force will seek to identify communities that are promising opportunities for a micro church and then seek to establish works and partnerships in those communities.
+A micro church is a small community of believers (between 3-20 people) who meet regularly in a home (or other venue) to study God's Word, establish life-giving relationships, build a sense of community, grow in faith, reach their community, and plant other micro churches.
+The GO Rural Task Force will seek to identify communities that are promising opportunities for a micro church and then seek to establish works and partnerships with existing churches that will oversee these works in those communities.